Christian Brothers' College, Perth: History

+The commencement of the new school year of 1938 marked the beginning of a new era for the College.
+No longer a member of the PSA and stripped of the schools colours and crest the incoming headmaster Brother Leo Duffy was determined that CBC continue on as day school for boys.
+In consultation with the senior students a new school crest and colours of light blue, royal blue and green where adopted.
+The former boarders' dormitories were converted to classrooms and CBC regained its vigour despite the dark clouds of another world war on the horizon.

 When Perth was awarded the rights to host the 1962 Empire Games (now known as the Commonwealth Games), the Perth City Council saw the need to construct a large international hotel, they decided to build it next to CBC Perth.
 Shortly after, the council expressed interest in purchasing the CBC site to allow for the widening of St Georges Terrace and Victoria Avenue.
 At this time, the college was facing the facts that the site was very small and the buildings were becoming run-down and educationally inadequate.